graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {hasNext} be {true}.
 - Return an unordered map containing {data}, {errors}, {pending}, and {hasNext}.

-Formatting the `pending` of initial and subsequentResults is defined by the {GetPendingEntry()} algorithm.
+Formatting the `pending` entries of initial and subsequentResults is defined by the {GetPendingEntry()} algorithm.
 Given a set of new root nodes added to the graph, {GetPendingEntry()} returns a list of formatted `pending` entries.

 GetPendingEntry(newRootNodes):